afontcu/show-and-tell/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 Get over there to read the full documentation.
 Here we just left the most important parts for setting up the project.

+## Installation

+Just `cp .env.sample .env` and configure its values.
+Then you can just run any of the following scripts (probably `npm start`, though):

 ## Available Scripts

 In the project directory, you can run: